Parker SRX Shavette Review – The Boxcar Razor

 However, there are some small changes here and there that do merit a second look at this razor.
 Read on for the details below.

-• Fan and Clip style Blade Housing – Blade Housing fans out into three pieces for holding the disposable razor blade tightly.
-Audible click helps you to know when the blade is nice and tight.
+- Fan and Clip-Style Blade Housing – Blade Housing fans out into three pieces for holding the disposable razor blade tightly.
+An audible click helps you know when the blade is nice and tight.

-• Replaceable Blades – Blades can be replaced easily for sanitary purposes and ensuring sharpness.
+- Replaceable Blades – Blades can be replaced easily for sanitary purposes and to ensure sharpness.

 Just like with the Parker SR1, this razor looks pretty amazing.
 I love the look of the chrome finish on the stainless steel.
 The razor itself seems to invoke feelings of an old-fashioned design with the rope-like engravings on the handle and the blade arm.
 Though there are some imperfections in the engraving, with some areas looking like they have been rubbed off.
 I suppose they don’t offer tactical advantages after all.

-The more squared or box-like design of the handle actually makes the razor feel smaller, even if it has the same dimensions of its SR1 cousin.
-Because of this flat profile, the razor doesn’t have a fat profile like the SR1, and sits easier on a counter or in a pouch.
+The more squared or box-like design of the handle actually makes the razor feel smaller, even if it has the same dimensions as its SR1 cousin.
+Because of this flat profile, the razor doesn’t have a fat profile like the SR1, and sits more easily on a counter or in a pouch.
 It just takes up less space overall, and also doesn’t suffer from the same design flaw the SR1 had with pushing open the blade clip when you fully closed it.

 It’s heavier than the SR1, with most of the weight being in the blade housing itself.
 It has a feeling of heft to it the other razor just doesn’t seem to have.
 If you will excuse the expression, this feels less like a toy and more like a real grown-up razor rather than the rounded off SR1.